Start page

 The competent British specialist in Turkic philology, uniting l/r-languages into a single one, points to its peculiarities and difficulties of its research by such words:

-It is assumed that the Altaic languages had a certain sound, a sonorant or fricative, which later was preserved in one part of the Turkic languages, but the other part reflected it as the alternative.
+It is assumed that the Altaic languages had a certain sound, a sonorant or fricative, which later was preserved in one part of the Turkic languages, other part reflected it as the alternative.
 Correspondence r/lš/s/z in the Turkic languages are quite numerous.
-For many years, scholars disputed what the sound was original the sonorant or fricative.
-Evidences in favor of the first and second assumption exist or rather, are treated, fairly conclusive.
+For many years, scholars disputed what the sound was originally the sonorant or fricative.
+Evidence in favor of the first and second assumptions exists or rather, is treated, as fairly conclusive.
 According to the two positions of scientists, two lines have been developed in the Turkic phonology – the "zetacism" and "rhotacism" theories.
 The term "rhotacism/lambdaism" is used sometimes too.
 While some scientists named preservation of archaic r/l by "rhotacism/lambdaism", others understood this term as the transition of primary š, s or z. in r/l.
-Accordingly the zetacism could be understood as conservation of the sounds š/s/z or the transition r/l in these sounds.
+Accordingly, the zetacism could be understood as the conservation of the sounds š/s/z or the transition r/l in these sounds.
 This different understanding did not help to resolve the problem, it is still unclear.
 We can find in the literature directly opposite conclusions about trends in the development of views on this issue.
-Some believe that it becomes more and more adherents rhotacism, others write the same about the supporters of the zetacism.
+Some believe that it becomes more adherents of rhotacism, while others write the same about the supporters of the zetacism.
 (Cf PALLO MARGIT K. , 1985: 87 and PETROV L.P., YEGOROV N.I. , 1987: 90.)

-The complexity of the problem is in addition complicated by the false conception of the Altaic origin of the Turks and the supposed genetic relationship of the Turkic languages with the Mongolian and Tungus-Manchu groups.
-Based on this conception, it goes without saying that any deviation from the common-Turkic norms should have been common in some cases for the Chuvash, on the one hand, and the Mongol or Manchu-Tungus languages, on the other.
+The complexity of the problem is complicated by the false conception of the Altaic origin of the Turks and the supposed genetic relationship of the Turkic languages with the Mongolian and Tungus-Manchu groups.
+Based on this conception, any deviation from the common Turkic norms should have been common in some cases for the Chuvash, on the one hand, and the Mongol or Manchu-Tungus languages, on the other.
 It is known that the Chuvash language stands alone among the whole set of Turkic languages and it was natural to assume that some of its features should draw it together with the Mongol languages.
-While searching Chuvash-Mongolian linguistic relations scholars clearly overdone and often given for such coincidences or far-fetched analogies.
+Searching Chuvash-Mongolian linguistic relations scholars clearly overdone and often given for such coincidences or far-fetched analogies.
 This applies to the problem of the rhotacism-zetacism.
 The assertions of a large number of Chuvash-Mongolian lexical correspondences that contain the sounds r and l on those places where the vast majority of Turkic languages have š/s/z wander from book to book.

-However, in practice, it turned out that the Mongolian-Chuvash correspondence is not so much.
-This is acknowledged by some linguists:
+However, in practice, it turned out that the Mongolian-Chuvash matches are not so much.
+Some linguists acknowledged this:

-The Chuvash language has a number of Mongolian words not found in other Turkic languages.
-It is above all Pronouns… More Mongolian-Chuvash correspondences are few, but enough to prove the coexistence of the Proto-Chuvash and Mongolian peoples in the distant past – long before the Mongol conquest (AKHMETIANOV R.G., 1978: 119).
+The Chuvash language has some Mongolian words not found in other Turkic languages.
+It is above all pronouns… More Mongolian-Chuvash correspondences are few, but enough to prove the coexistence of the Proto-Chuvash and Mongolian peoples in the distant past – long before the Mongol conquest (AKHMETIANOV R.G., 1978: 119).

-EExcept for pronouns, which analysis is a matter for specialists, the cited paper gave six or seven Chuvash words having matches in the Mongolian language, but that does not mean that are absent in other Turkic languages or they never had them or they never existed in the Old Turkic language.
-A similar phenomenon can be observed in the Hungarian language, where there are present separate Hungarian-Mongolian lexical matches.
+EExcept for pronouns, which analysis is a matter for specialists, the cited paper gave six or seven Chuvash words having matches in the Mongolian language, but that does not mean they are absent in other Turkic languages or they never had them or they never existed in the Old Turkic language.
+A similar phenomenon can be observed in the Hungarian language, where separate Hungarian-Mongolian lexical matches are present.
 On this occasion, the famous Hungarian linguist Zoltan Gomboc wrote:

-On the other hand, some of the Chuvash-Mongolian matches can not be absolutely considered ancients, if we pay attention to the meaning of words ("tin", "a shawl").
+On the other hand, some of the Chuvash-Mongolian matches can not be considered ancients, if we pay attention to the meaning of words ("tin", "a shawl").
 And, as always, there may be a coincidence.
-Such a bias inherent also to many scholars finding Chuvash-Mongolian phonetic correspondences, in particular the r/l š/s/z .
-The list of matches, compiled on the basis of data collected online from the international project "The Tower of Babel", established under the leadership of SA Starostin, is given below.
+Such a bias is inherent also to many scholars finding Chuvash-Mongolian phonetic correspondences, in particular, the r/l š/s/z .
+The list of matches, compiled based on data collected online from the international project "The Tower of Babel", established under the leadership of SA Starostin, is given below.
 The senses of the Chuvash words were specified in the dictionary.

 Chuv çěrě “a ring”, Turkm, Kasrach jüzük, etc. “a ring” – Mong dörü “a ring”.